Skip to main content

 To delete a data push destination, go to Settings > Integrations.
 In the Data Push Destinations table, identify the integration you want to delete and select the pencil icon to edit.

-On the resulting Edit modal, choose the bin icon in the lower left corner of the modal to delete the integration.
+On the resulting Edit modal, choose the bin icon in the lower left corner of the modal to Delete the integration.
 You will be asked to confirm this action.

 If you reconfigure the same destination, the data will begin from when you reconfigure the data push destination.